Complementary treatments

 Massage (including aromatherapy and reflexology)

 Gentle massage can help patients to relax and may help relieve muscular pain and stiffness.
 It can be a pleasurable physical experience, leading to a feeling of improved well-being.
 Aromatherapy involves oils with pleasant aromatic scents from a wide range of plants being massaged gently into the skin.
-Reflexology is another type of massage, given to the feet, and there is evidence from clinical trials that it can help in reducing stress.
+Reflexology is a type of foot massage, and there is evidence from clinical trials that it can help in reducing stress.
 Massage directly over a cancer which can be felt near the surface is probably best avoided.

 Meditation